Suor/battle-brothers-mods/hackflows_perks/README.md

 So here we have:

 **Flesh on the Bones:** If the bones are there the flesh will grow.
 Restores hitpoints at *double rate* and doesn't feel any new injuries until combat ends.
 Both will only work as long as no bones are broken.
-Permanent injuries are fine
+Permanent injuries are fine.

 **Bloody Harvest:** Gain *+10%* chance to hit for all area of effect attacks.